 Have any questions?

 The center has engaged with artists from dozens of countries and nearly every continent, presenting more than 60 performances and more than 200 film premieres since 1989.
-Works created at the Wex have gone on to tour across the US and to nearly two dozen countries, including Brazil, Lebanon, France, Australia, and Japan; to prestigious festivals like Sundance and the Toronto International Film Festival; and to venues ranging from the Whitney Museum of American Art, to Film at Lincoln Center, to the San Francisco Museum of Modern Art, to Broadway—to name just a few.
-Artists who have created work here have collected top honors, including Oscars, Tonys, MacArthur Foundation “genius” grants, Cannes Film Festival awards, and the National Medal of Arts.
+Works created at the center have gone on to tour the United States and nearly two dozen countries, including Brazil, Lebanon, France, Australia, and Japan; have appeared in prestigious festivals like Sundance Film Festival and the Toronto International Film Festival; and have been shown in venues that include the Whitney Museum of American Art, Film at Lincoln Center, the San Francisco Museum of Modern Art, and theaters on Broadway.
+Artists who have created work here have collected top honors, including Oscars, Tonys, Bessie Awards, MacArthur Foundation “genius” grants, Cannes Film Festival awards, and the National Medal of Arts.
 A comprehensive and searchable archive is currently being developed to provide access to Wexner Center activity and artistic output over the decades.
 As filmmaker Martin Scorsese has said, it’s “essential…that a place like this exists in the middle of the country away from the supposed cultural centers."